Kingkull2811/chat_app/README.md

 # chat_app project

-The last project of my lifetime in KMA (Academy of Cryptography Techniques) for my graduation project.
+The last project in the course of studying at KMA (Academy of Cryptography Techniques) for my graduation project.

 ## Project Description